 The annual budget is funded mainly through government grants and the precept.
 The expenditure that can be charged against the budget is determined on a statutory basis.

-By contrast the Accounts includes income and expenditure that are measured and reported in accordance with proper accounting practice and conventions as set out, chiefly, in The Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code).
+By contrast the Accounts includes income and expenditure that are measured and reported in accordance with proper accounting practice and conventions as set out, chiefly, in The Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code).
 A reconciliation between the figures used to produce the outturn, explained in the following paragraphs and those contained in the Accounts is provided in Note 1.
-The following table analyses how the budget is funded.
+The following table analyses how the budget is funded:

-Table 2.
-Funding 2018/19
+Table 2.Funding 2019/20

-Where the Money Came From Budget Actual £m £m % Central Government Funding 120.177 120.177 0.00 Locally Raised Funding - Precept (Council Tax) 86.596 86.596 0.00 Total Funding (excluding reserves) 206.773 206.773 0.00
+Where the Money Came From Budget Actual £m £m % Central Government Funding 122.449 122.449 0.00 Locally Raised Funding - Precept (Council Tax) 96.442 96.442 0.00 Total Funding (excluding reserves) 218.891 218.891 0.00

-The PCC agreed a 2018/19 net revenue budget of £213.057m which includes the use of £6.284m of reserves resulting in a budget requirement of £206.773m.
-The budget is funded by £120.177m of central government funding and £86.596m comes from the council tax through the precept, which was increased by 3.94% in 2018/19.
+The PCC agreed a 2019/20 net revenue budget of £224.589m which includes the use of £5.698m of reserves resulting in a budget requirement of £218.891m.

+The budget is funded by £122.449m of central government funding and £96.442m comes from the council tax through the precept, which was increased by 9.94% in 2019/20.

-The following table shows the outturn position by comparing the revised budget to the actual for 2018/19, firstly for the Alliance and then for West Mercia Police.
+The following table shows the outturn position by comparing the revised budget to the actual for 2019/20 for West Mercia Police.